hashtaggeeks/jekyll-website/_posts/2019-07-31-how-to-install-anaconda-python.md

 ---
 title: How To Install Anaconda Python
-description: download anaconda, install anaconda python in linux machines. anaconda installer, run jupyter notebook, verify anaconda installation.
+description: Step by step guide to donwload and install anaconda python in linux.
+Verify the anaconda installation and setup python jupyter notebook
 layout: content
 categories: python pandas
 featured: true